montymxb/latria/README.md

 Be sure to read the [guide](https://latria.uphouseworks.com/Guide/) to familiarize yourself with the latria language.

+If you want to see runnable examples checkouts the **examples** folder included in this repo.
+It contains scripts various scripts that you can play around with to learn how latria works.

 ## Building

 Latria is capable of being built on linux, mac and windows from the same source.
 The methods vary however, as will be explained in a moment.